mouseless/baked/unreleased.md

 ## Improvements

+- `AdminThemeFeature` is renamed as `DefaultThemeFeature` to indicate that it serves as a base for other themes
 - Component initializers now have a `schema:` and optional `data:` function parameter, minimizing the need to duplicate schema properties in component initializers